Gold Bar

 1. Not Getting Employee Buy-in

-• Does it save the business money?
+• Does it save your business money?

 • Does it solve a problem?